Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 - Actual distance travelled in nautical miles (while laden with transported cargo)

-- Amount of cargo transported in metric tonnes over the given voyage as per the bill of lading (for liquified gas carriers, the amount of cargo discharged is to be used for the calculation of carbon intensity).
+- Amount of cargo transported in metric tonnes over the given voyage as per the bill of lading (for liquified gas carriers, the amount of cargo discharged is to be used for the

 Signatories are only allowed to use measured data to calculate their climate alignment – no estimates.
-If, and only if, measured data can’t be sourced for ballast legs, the Signatory will source estimated data exclusively for ballast legs.
+If, and only if, measured data can’t be sourced for ballast legs, the signatory will source estimated data exclusively for ballast legs.

 Calculations & data sourcing

-The recommended charter party clause – the Sea Cargo Charter Clause (available on the website) – ensures that appropriate data and information is requested by and provided to Signatories by their contractual counterparties, the appropriate consents are given for the sharing of data, and appropriate privacy protections are established.
+The recommended charter party clause – the Sea Cargo Charter Clause (available on the website) – ensures that appropriate data and information is requested by and provided to signatories by their contractual counterparties, the appropriate consents are given for the sharing of data, and appropriate privacy protections are established.

 Calculations & data sourcing

+In order for all the actual emissions related to the transport work to be accounted for, the emissions from the previous ballast leg are to be included when calculating emissions intensity.
 All ballast legs are accounted for in the calculations as estimated data must be sourced for missing ballast leg if measured data can’t be sourced.
 Ballast legs is the only case where estimated data is allowed.
-It can be sourced either from AIS, by extrapolation from actual ballast legs for other voyages/vessels, or from a distance or voyage calculator.
+It can be sourced either from the Automatic Identification System (AIS), by extrapolation from actual ballast legs for other voyages/vessels, or from a distance or voyage calculator.

 Calculations & data sourcing